 In some cases, it’s due to the age of the hardware.
 In others, it’s for a combination of reasons.
 A few of the devices we’ve got on this list might surprise you.

-With that out of the way, allow us to take you through five cheap iPads that we think you should cross off your list if you’re looking to snag a new slate in August, September, and beyond.
+With that out of the way, allow us to take you through five cheap iPads that we think you should cross off your list if you’re looking to snag a new slate in January and February.

 iPad mini 3

-First off, the iPad mini 3 isn't on the list of iPad models getting upgraded to Apple's upcoming iPadOS 13 update.
+First off, the iPad mini 3 won't get Apple's iPadOS 13 update.
 That's a big deal.

-While you might be able to live without new features, missing out on bug fixes and security patches is a tough pill to swallow.
+While you might be able to live without new features, missing out on a regular stream of bug fixes and security patches is a tough pill to swallow.

-If you run into bugs or performance issues, you'll be on your own.
+If you run into bugs or performance issues, you'll be on your own for long stretches of time.
 And if you store sensitive data on your devices, you'll have to trust an outdated version of iOS to do its job.
 Far from ideal.